 Dr. Michael Berenbaum

-Dr. Rennie BrantzDr.
-Rennie Brantz graduated from Doane College in 1964, earned a Ph.D. in History from The Ohio State University in 1973, and studied at the Universities of Munich and Bonn.
-He began teaching German history at Appalachian State University in 1973, where he was promoted to the rank of Professor in 1989.
-He directed Appalachian’s Freshman Seminar program from 1990 to 2004 while continuing to teach history.
-His teaching and research focus since 1995 has been Nazi Germany and the Holocaust.
-Brantz has held the I.G.
+Dr. Rennie Brantz has taught German history at Appalachian State University since 1973.
+He directed Appalachian’s Freshman Seminar program from 1990 to 2004 and served as co-director of ASU’s Center for Judaic, Holocaust, and Peace Studies from 2003 until 2013.
+He has held the I.G.
 Greer Professorship in History, received grants from the German Government (DAAD), National Endowment for the Humanities, and the Fulbright Commission.
 In 1997, he was named Outstanding Freshman Advocate by the National Resource Center for the Freshman Year Experience, and in 2002 he received the University of North Carolina’s Board of Governors Award for Excellence in Teaching.
-From 2003 to 2013 he served as Co-Director of the Office of Judaic, Holocaust, and Peace Studies.
-Brantz is also in his second four-year term on the Boone Town Council.
+In 2005, Brantz received the Jimmy Smith Service Award from the ASU College of Arts and Sciences.

 Dr. John Cox

-Kathy KacerKathy Kacer writes for young readers.
+Kathy Kacer writes for young readers.
 Her novels are stories of hope, courage, and humanity in the face of adversity.
 Examples of her Holocaust historical fiction are Secret of Gabi’s Dresser, Night Spies, Clara’s War, and The Diary of Laura’s Twin.
 Examples of her historical non-fiction are The Underground Reporters and Hiding Edith.
 Her books have won the Silver Birch, Red Maple, Hackmatack, and Jewish Book awards.
 They have been published in Germany, China, Slovenia, Thailand, England, Japan, Belgium, and other countries.

-Born in Prague, Czechoslovakia, and raised in Australia, Dr. Harry Reicher lives in the Boro Park section of Brooklyn.
-He is a graduate of law schools in Australia, and Harvard Law School.
-From 1995-2004, he represented Agudath Israel World Organization at the United Nations, in which capacity he practiced international law and diplomacy, in the field of human rights, with special emphasis on freedom of religion, protection and preservation of cultural heritage and property (especially Jewish cemeteries in Eastern Europe), as well as education.
-Reicher has taught at the University of Pennsylvania Law School, a leading Ivy League university, for 16 years.
-He teaches International Human Rights, and has developed a new discipline, fusing Holocaust studies with law, revolving around a course entitled Law and the Holocaust.
-He is currently Scholar-in-Residence at Touro Law Center.
-In 2004, he was appointed by President George W. Bush as a member of the US Holocaust Memorial Museum, where he served until 2008.
+Born in Prague, Czechoslovakia and raised in Australia, Harry Reicher lives in the Boro Park section of Brooklyn.
+He is a graduate of law schools in Australia, as well of Harvard law school.
+From 1995-2004, he represented Agudath Israel World Organization at the United Nations.
+In that capacity, he practiced international law and diplomacy, in the field of human rights, with special emphasis on freedom of religion, protection and preservation of cultural heritage and property (especially Jewish cemeteries in Eastern Europe), as well as education.
+Reicher has taught at the University of Pennsylvania law school.
+He teaches international human rights and has developed a new discipline, fusing Holocaust studies with law, revolving around a course entitled Law and the Holocaust.
+He is currently scholar-in-residence at Touro Law Center.
+In 2004, he was appointed by President George W. Bush as a member of the U.S .Holocaust Memorial Museum, where he served until 2008.